 - If you get a large amount of hot melt glue on your skin, immediately submerse affected area into cool water or ice.
 Do not try to remove the glue, because doing so will pull off layers of skin, creating an open wound that will be prone to infection.
 Seek medical attention.

 - If you get glue on your clothes, do not try to wipe it off while it is molten, this will only drive the glue deeper into the fibers.
 Let the glue dry, and then pick off any large portions that will easily release.
-Then put the garment into the freezer and let the glue freeze.
+Then put the garment in the freezer and let the glue freeze.
 Remove the garment from the freezer and quickly start picking at the glue.
 This will crack it off the surface.
 Repeat this step if necessary.
 After all the glue has been removed, launder as usual.